youssef6777/arduino-ee-portfolio/README.md

 Junior at JP Taravella High School completing the AICE diploma.
 Ranked 2nd out of 553 students.
-Self-teaching EE independently with no prior formal training or family background in science.
+Self-teaching EE independently with no prior formal training or family background in STEM.

 ---